arbershabani97/axios-r/README.md

 ## Usage

-Axios Redux Wrapper handles the redux action call (even if request fails and retries).
-This library solves the problem of updating the token, and still updating the redux state (after token expiration, - meaning if you save requests in queue till the token is updated).
+Axios Redux Wrapper handles redux actions (even if request fails and retries).
+This library solves the issue of updating token, and updating reducers after the queued request execution (after token expiration, - meaning if you save requests in queue till the token is updated).
+Also this handles etag caching by simply adding true at the end of the request axiosReq(action, reducer).get(url, {}, true) Warning -> Etag caching has not been tested yet thoroughly, so it may not work as expected (I'll test it out as soon as I can and fix it with the next release)

 ```
 Ex.
 We're getting todos

-Request -> 401 -> Error (getTodos)
---- getTodos request gets saved in axios requests queue
+Request -> 401 -> Error (getTodos) --- getTodos request gets saved in axios requests queue

-Request -> 200 -> Success (token)

---- axios requests queue continues
+Request -> 200 -> Success (token) --- then axios requests queue continues

-Request -> 200 -> Success (getTodos) -> redux action is called
+Request -> 200 -> Success (getTodos) --> redux action is called and reducer is updated
 ```

 To get started using Axios Redux Wrapper, all you gotta do is: